 Awards up to \$5,000 are granted, \$2,500 for summer/fall combined, and \$2,500 for winter/spring combined.
 Divide the award by the pay rate and you get the number of hours allowed to work.
 It is the employer's and employee's responsibility to make sure employees do not work beyond their awarded hours.
-Currently, minimum wage is \$15 per hour.
+Currently, minimum wage is \$15.50 per hour.
 Pay rates can vary from job to job depending on the work performed.
 Employers or employees may contact the Student Employment office when the hours are close to being exhausted to inquire about an increase.
-Increases may be granted if funding is available and the student has allowable financial aid need.
+Increases may be granted if funding is available and the student financial aid eligible.

 Students are paid monthly via a paycheck based on the worked hours submitted on a monthly timesheet.
 Students have the option of direct deposit or receiving paper check.
 Paper checks and direct deposit pay stubs are mailed to the employee's home address submitted on the hire paperwork.
-Any address changes must be submitted to the Student Employment office with a "Change of Name/Address Form.
+Any address changes must be submitted to the Student Employment office.
 Because FWS is earned income, it is susceptible to Federal and State taxes and a W-2 will be issued each year at the end of January.
+All forms are found on the RCC Student Employment webpage, https://rcc.edu/become-a-student/how-to-pay-for-school/student-employment.html